Web Analytics Made Easy - StatCounter

 The thermostat and control circuit do not directly run the compressor and condenser fan.
 They signal the contactor, and the contactor closes to send power to the outdoor equipment.

-- Outdoor unit clicks, chatters, or will not start
+• Outdoor unit clicks, chatters, buzzes, or will not start

-- Outdoor fan and compressor not receiving power correctly
+• Outdoor fan and compressor may not receive power correctly

 Local service